Security doesn’t end when your hardware does.

 As such, you need to determine if your soon-to-be-decommissioned hardware has enough secondary market value to offset the expenditures and the time-sink of adequate erasure procedures.
 Unless you have intimate knowledge of secondary markets and current hardware procurement trends, it can be difficult to make this judgement call in-house.

-Your Data Security is Our Priority.
+Your Data Security is Our Priority

 “Worldwide, approximately 1.1 million identities were exposed per breach, mainly owing to the large number of identities breached through hacking attacks.
 More than 232.4 million identities were exposed overall during 2011.
 Deliberate breaches mainly targeted customer-related information, primarily because it can be used for fraud.” – Internet Security Threat Report Volume 17, Symantec, April 2012